majordomo-consulting/boilerplate.html.snipcart/README.md

 To download - click on the "CODE" button above, then "DOWNLOAD ZIP"

+OR

+Create a GitHub account (it is suggested for many deployments) then "FORK" this repository.
+You can make all your edits within GitHub.

 ## To customize this package:

 ### Files to Edit